robertmaxwilliams/max-website/blog/2019-1-17-Curiosity-Maximizer.md

 An interesting unsafe behavior to test for would be intentionally making the world harder to predict.
 Imagine this agent put in a coffee shop, and trying to learn how to prepare coffee using a robotic body.
-It might find stiring coffee extremely interesting, or maybe it would learn to antogonize customers for more unpredictable encounters.
+It might find stirring coffee extremely interesting, or maybe it would learn to antagonize customers for more unpredictable encounters.
 It may even thrash and throw things around to observe interesting and unpredictable physics, and a police chase would certainly lead to a very high curiosity reward signal.